HOME AGENDA SPONSORS REGISTRATION CONTACT US

 1. Recognize the risks and benefits and implement strategies for managing patients with complex cardiovascular disease (CAD) including patients with atrial fibrillation (AF), hypertension, diabetes and heart failure.

-3. Evaluate efficacy of antiplatelet and antithrombotic therapies in preventing adverse cardiovascular outcomes in patients with CAD and AF.
+4. Evaluate the efficacy of antiplatelet and antithrombotic therapies in preventing adverse cardiovascular outcomes in patients with CAD and AF.

-5. Identify evidence based management of cardiovascular morbidity and mortality among patients with diabetes.
+6. Identify evidence-based management of cardiovascular morbidity and mortality among patients with diabetes.

-6. Identify evidence based management of cardiovascular morbidity and mortality among patients with heart failure.
+7. Identify evidence-based management of cardiovascular morbidity and mortality among patients with heart failure.

-7. Identify evidence based management of lipid lowering among patients with established cardiovascular disease.
+8. Identify evidence-based management of lipid lowering among patients with established cardiovascular disease.

 Cardiology for the Practitioner